VanshikaWadhwa17/Project-Gutenberg-VanshikaWadhwa/README.md

-# Project Gutenberg Search Engine (Assignment 1)
+# Project Gutenberg Search Engine (Assignment 1)- Vanshika Wadhwa
+Dublin City University, MSc in Computing(AI), A00049233

 A mini search engine for Project Gutenberg books with **indexing**, **three retrieval models** (structured metadata, TF-IDF, BM25), **evaluation**, and a **web interface**.

-## What to add locally (not in Git)

-These are in `.gitignore` because they are large or downloaded.
+## These are in `.gitignore` because they are large or downloaded.
 Add them yourself after cloning:

 | What | Where to get it | Where to put it |
 |------|-----------------|-----------------|